- Print

 Managing Logs

-When solving issues for clients, Accedian Technical Support may require the server log files produced by Skylight orchestrator.
-They will occasionally require logs that are finer-grained than the logs usually produced by Skylight orchestrator.
+When solving issues for clients, Accedian Technical Support may require the server log files produced by Legacy orchestrator.
+They will occasionally require logs that are finer-grained than the logs usually produced by Legacy orchestrator.

 These are the log levels that are available (in order of increasing detail):